Anita and Alice are daughters of an artist who favors one causing unexpected tragedy.

 Anita screamed from downstairs, “You need to come untie me.
 I will do anything you want.”

-Anita continued to plea, ”You know that Daddy would not want you to hurt me, to hurt any of us.
-I will get you help, honey.
+Anita continued to plea, ”You know Daddy would't want you to hurt me, to hurt any of us.
+I'll get you help, honey.
 Please!”